-Food Addiction Solutions (FAS) is a project to spearhead activities that can lead to the recognition of food addiction as a disease and appropriate treatment.
+Food Addiction Solutions (FAS) is a project to spearhead activities that can lead to the recognition of food addiction as a disorder and appropriate treatment.

 Our vision is a society where the addictive nature of certain foods is recognised, and focused treatment programmes are being funded, to improve health outcomes for sufferers.